tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 All secrets are stack parameters, so rotation is a redeploy with new values:

 1. Issue the replacement credential (Slack bot token via app reinstall, GitHub PAT via token settings, webhook secret via the `node -e` one-liner above).
-2. Rerun the `aws cloudformation deploy` command from [section 4.4](#44-deploy-the-aws-stack) with all five `--parameter-overrides` values (unchanged values must be re-supplied; there is no partial override for `NoEcho` parameters).
+2. Rerun the `aws cloudformation deploy` command from [section 4.4](#44-deploy-the-aws-stack), overriding only the rotated parameter.
+Parameters omitted from `--parameter-overrides` retain their previous values, including `NoEcho` parameters.
 3. When rotating the webhook secret, also update the webhook: `gh api orgs/tazama-lf/hooks/<HOOK_ID>/config -X PATCH -f "secret=$env:GH_WEBHOOK_SECRET"`.
-Update the stack first, then the webhook, to avoid a window where deliveries fail verification.
+GitHub applies the new secret immediately and supports only one active secret, so a short verification-failure window is unavoidable regardless of update order.
+Update the stack first, then the webhook immediately after, and redeliver any deliveries that failed in between from the webhook's **Recent Deliveries** page.

 Rotate immediately if a token is exposed.
 The Slack token is invalidated by reinstalling the Slack app; the PAT is revoked from GitHub token settings.